mo-tem/Brick-Breaker-Game/README.md

 ### How To Play:

-Left and Right Arrow Keys.
+Move your Left and Right Arrow Keys to catch the ball before it drops and break all the bricks to reach the next level.
+There are 10 levels in total.
+If you manage to beat the tenth level then you have completed the game!

 ### Live Demo: